JohnCohan5/Character-to-Name/README.md

-# Run and deploy your AI Studio app
+# Run and deploy your app

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/13_CgBySWlSUE_AY3G5umuJoMqNpGEXHH?showAssistant=true&showCode=true&showTreeView=true&showPreview=true&resourceKey=

 ## Run Locally